bufbuild/modules/modules/static/protocolbuffers/gofeatures/buf.md

 **This is a third-party repository managed by Buf.**

+This module has been deprecated in favor of `protocolbuffers/wellknowntypes`, which contains the same Go features.
+Please use that other module instead.

 This module contains Protobuf sources that are defined in the https://github.com/protocolbuffers/protobuf-go repo.
 This is currently limited to custom features used with [Editions](https://protobuf.dev/editions/overview/)